After Civil Unrest Like May Protests, LMPD Must Analyze Its Response. It Hasn't

 State Rep. Attica Scott attended the protests on Friday, May 29.
 It was the second night of protests, and hundreds gathered in downtown Louisville to protest the police killing of Taylor, a Black woman who was killed by LMPD officers executing a search warrant at her home.

-Scott, a Democrat whose district includes downtown, St. Matthews and west Louisville, said the events were peaceful until police began blanketing the crowd with tear gas.
+Scott, a Democrat whose district includes downtown, St. Mathews and west Louisville, said the events were peaceful until police began blanketing the crowd with tear gas.

 “It was chaos,” she said.
 “The police turned it into chaos.”